Category Archives: PT News

 PT News PTandMe

-This time in PT News we recap what our clinics have been posting throughout May 2023.
+This time in PT News, we recap what our clinics have been posting throughout July 2025.
 We are excited to bring you current physical therapy-based posts featuring published articles from PTandMe partnering clinics!

 physical therapy near me

-Written by The Center for Physical Therapy an outpatient physical therapy practice throughout Greater Grand Rapids, MI.
+Written by Momentum Physical Therapy an outpatient physical therapy group located throughout the Greater San Antonio, TX.

 Find these locations and others to start feeling better today!